The Top Skills To Put on a Resume: Examples and Guide

 • Time tracking and productivity optimization

-• Workflow automation
+• Workflow automation and optimization

 • Brand strategy development